5th Lifeboat House 1901 -1976

 Fleetwood’s 1st Lifeboat House was built on the beach opposite the North Euston Hotel just East of the lower lighthouse in 1859 at cost of £174 18 shillings & 6 pence.
 The wooden Lifeboat house was built by local builders Kemp & Co.
 The lifeboat was launched on a carriage sometimes with the help of the Horses.

 During a storm on 20th January 1863 the foundations of the Lifeboat House were undermined by heavy seas in a storm almost washing the Lifeboat House away, a new site was found by the Upper Lighthouse to build a new Lifeboat House.

 2nd Lifeboat House

-Fleetwood’s 2nd Lifeboat house was built on the corner of Lower Lune Street and Pharos Place.
+Fleetwood’s 2nd Lifeboat house was built on the corner of Lower Lune Street and Pharos Place in 1863.
 Designed by Mr J. A. Turner and built at a cost of £161 17 shillings & 10 pence.
 The Lifeboat was launched on a carriage with the help of the Horses from Wilsons Undertakers.

 3rd Lifeboat House